Cold feet? Read about causes, tips & solutions here

 Cold feet and sweaty feet

 An interesting issue is the relationship between cold feet and sweaty feet.
-Although you might think that sweaty feet are hot rather than cold, they can actually contribute to cold feet.
+Although you would think that sweaty feet are more likely to be warm than cold, they can actually contribute to cold feet.
 That’s because moisture can draw heat away from your feet, making them feel cold.

 What to do about cold feet?